the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 Your code contains many assumptions.
 For example, a function performing a simple mathematical operation assumes that its input is numerical.
 What happens if this function is used on a bit of text?
+Or a dataframe?
-Or even an entire dataframe?
+Or an open file?

 In a different example, let's imagine a data science workflow.
 As part of this workflow, a column labeled "Age" is selected.